If you hear a voice within you say “you cannot paint”, then by all means paint, and that voice will be silence. ~ Vincent van Gogh

 From a very young age, my Mother told me that as long as I had a sketchpad and some drawing materials, I would be happy.
 In the seventh grade, when asked what I wanted to do when I left school, I knew it in my bones, “I want to go to art school”.
 After four years studying at Sydney College of the Arts in Australia, majoring in painting, I felt I had lost my creative innocence - that intrinsic connection we all have to creative life force.
 I shut down, overwhelmed with the critic, and didn’t fully commit to painting again for eight years (I know!
 Tragic right?
 Apparently this is not unusual…) until I discovered intuitive painting through Fire Tree Studios in Austin, Texas.

 In those eight years I repressed my own personal creative journey, searching for that part of myself everywhere but within, knowing in my core that something fundamental to my being was missing.
-I channelled all of my energy into gaining a degree in art education and teaching children through to adults in various educational, healing, community and cultural development environments including special needs, disadvantaged, at-risk, multicultural and English as a second language.
+I channelled all of my energy into gaining a degree in art education and teaching children through to adults in various educational, healing, community and cultural development environments including those with special needs, disadvantaged, at-risk, multicultural and English as a second language.
 In my spare time, I practiced authentic movement, meditation and yoga.
-Through these diverse experiences, I have become progressively aware of the immense capacity that the creative process combined with somatic awareness has on personal, emotional and spiritual healing and well-being.
+Through these diverse experiences, I have become progressively aware of the immense capacity that the creative process combined with somatic awareness and large doses of courage has on personal, emotional and spiritual healing and well-being.

 After a year of travelling with our first child, we landed in Austin, Texas where my husband and I were privileged to immerse ourselves in the stuff that lights us both up; me – expressive arts, movement and yoga, him – guitar making and live music.
 Soon after arriving, I serendipitously walked into Fire Tree Studios for an intuitive painting class and felt a familiar sense of something I had forgotten within myself.
 It was akin to wrapping myself in a well worn and loved childhood blanket.
 At once, recognising a deep calling within, I invited Melissa D’Antoni (www.firetreestudios.com) to train me in this powerful creative process and embarked upon a three and a half year training and immersive apprenticeship in the expressive arts, intuitive painting and coaching in the Fire Tree Method.